Froot-NetSys/NetPress/README.md

 ## Contributing
 Guide for adding new network applications coming soon.

+## Citation
+Please cite the following paper if you use this code:
+``bibtex
+@article{zhou2025netpress,
+  title={NetPress: Dynamically Generated LLM Benchmarks for Network Applications}, author={Zhou, Yajie and Ruan, Jiajun and Wang, Eric S and Fouladi, Sadjad and Yan, Francis Y and Hsieh, Kevin and Liu, Zaoxing}, journal={arXiv preprint arXiv:2506.03231}, year={2025}
+}

 ## Contact
 For questions or support, please:
 - Open an issue on GitHub